Ebola treatment centre in Congo is attacked again; 1 dead

 Published Saturday, March 9, 2019 8:45AM EST

-KINSHASA, Congo -- Armed assailants again attacked an Ebola treatment centre in the heart of eastern Congo's deadly outbreak on Saturday, with the mayor reporting one police officer killed.
+KINSHASA, Congo -- Armed assailants again attacked an Ebola treatment centre in the heart of eastern Congo's deadly outbreak on Saturday, with one police officer killed and health workers injured.

-The early-morning attack in Butembo came less than a week after the treatment centre reopened following an attack last month that forced aid group Doctors Without Borders to suspend its operations in the city.
+The early-morning attack in Butembo came less than a week after the treatment centre reopened following an attack last month, which forced aid group Doctors Without Borders to suspend its operations in the city.
 Security forces repelled Saturday's attackers, one of whom was wounded, Butembo Mayor Sylvain Kanyamanda said.

 The latest attack occurred hours before the World Health Organization director-general visited the centre, which remains open.
-Tedros Adhanom Ghebreyesus encouraged health workers to continue their fight against the second-deadliest Ebola outbreak in history, which is spreading in a region that health workers have compared to a war zone.
+Tedros Adhanom Ghebreyesus encouraged health workers to continue their fight against the second-deadliest Ebola outbreak in history, which is spreading in a region compared to a war zone.

+"It breaks my heart to think of the health workers injured and police officer who died in today's attack," Tedros said.
+WHO has requested and received further support from United Nations and local police forces to protect treatment centres, he said.
+He blamed the attack on "elements who are exploiting the desperation of the situation for their own purposes."

 Dozens of armed groups are active in eastern Congo, though some have allowed health workers access to administer Ebola vaccines and track contacts of infected people after delicate negotiations.